micro-ROS/micro_ros_renesas2estudio_component/README.md

 10. Add micro-ROS code in your codebase.

 11. **Build and run** your project.

+## Adding custom packages to the micro-ROS build

+In order to include a custom package in the micro-ROS build, just copy the package folder into `library_generation/extra_packages` folder.
+The build system will automatically detect the package and build it alogn with the micro-ROS library.

 ## License

 This repository is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.